csc-training/geocomputing/gdal/readme.md

 ```
 * See output of slurm-<job_id>.out and slurm-<job_id>.err for any possible errors and other outputs.
 	* For seeing the files use Puhti web interface or Linux `less <filename>`
- 	* With `tail -f slurm-<jobid>.out` it is possible to see also how the output files are written during the job.
+ 	* With `tail -f slurm-<job_id>.out` it is possible to see also how the output files are written during the job.
 * Check that you have new GeoTiff files in the working folder.
 Check the result file with `gdalinfo`.
 What is the coordinate system?
 Are the files tiled?
 Do they have overviews?

-* `sbatch` prints out a job id, use it to check state and efficiency of the batch job.
+* `sbatch` prints out a job id, use it to check the state and efficiency of the batch job.
 Did you reserve a good amount of memory?
 How long did the script run?
 ```
-seff <jobid>
+seff <job_id>
 ```
-* Once the job is finished, see output inslurm-<job_id>.out and slurm-<job_id>.err for any possible errors and other outputs.
+* Once the job is finished, see the output in slurm-<job_id>.out and slurm-<job_id>.err for any possible errors and other outputs.

 * Check the resources used in another way.
 ```
-sacct -j <jobid> -o elapsed,TotalCPU,reqmem,maxrss,AllocCPUS
+sacct -j <job_id> -o elapsed,TotalCPU,reqmem,maxrss,AllocCPUS
 ```

 	- elapsed – time used by the job
 	- TotalCPU – time used by all cores together
 	- reqmem – amount of requested memory
-	- maxrss – maximum resident set size of all tasks in job.
+	- maxrss – maximum resident set size of all tasks in the job.
 	- AllocCPUS – how many CPUs were reserved

 > [!IMPORTANT]
 > Most GDAL tools support only usage of singe core, therefore in this example only 1 core is reserved and used. [gdalwarp](https://gdal.org/programs/gdalwarp.html) can benefit from multiple cores.
-If using `gdalwarp`, give the job more cores in the batch job file and add the [-multi](https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-multi) setting to the command in the bash script.
+If you are using `gdalwarp`, give the job more cores in the batch job file and add the [-multi](https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-multi) setting to the command in the bash script.

 ## Parallel job

 GNU parallel is used for handling several files in parallel.
-In this way max one node (= 40 cores in Puhti) can be used.
+In this way, max one node (= 40 cores in Puhti) can be used.
 If even more is needed, see ["Workflow for many small, independent runs" tutorial](https://docs.csc.fi/support/tutorials/many/) how to combine this with array jobs.

 Open the files with Edit:
 * [gdal_parallel.sh](gdal_parallel.sh) - the bash script, it includes GDAL commands to be executed for one file.
 The for loop is removed.
-	* No edits are needed, for only viewing the file, click the file name in Files page.
+	* No edits are needed, for only viewing the file, click the file name on the Files page.
 * [gdal_batch_job_parallel.sh](gdal_batch_job_parallel.sh) - the batch job script.
 How many cores are reserved?
 How much memory?
 Which modules are used?
 	* Change the project name in `#SBATCH --account` setting.
 Save.